 Charlesworth has published seven books on the theme of social justice and architecture, including: Humanitarian Architecture (2014) and Sustainable Housing Reconstruction (2015).

-In a globalised world, people are even more exposed to individuals from different cultural backgrounds.
-Social inclusion is a key factor in fostering the benefits of such a diverse society.
-This project developed a game that aims to reduce bias and increase social inclusion in intercultural contexts, namely the Cultural Commonalities Memory Game.
-Players categorise images associated with different cultures together in a common group, highlighting commonalities across cultures whilst keeping the differences salient.
+Social inclusion is a key factor in fostering the benefits of a diverse society.
+Bringing together design, psychology and behavioural economics, the CCMG aims to increase social and reduce bias in intercultural contexts.
+Players categorise images associated with different cultures together in a common group, highlighting commonalities across cultures whilst keeping their differences apparent.
 The game is designed so that players feel valued in their own individuality and experience a sense of belonging to the world as a whole.

 More from the RMIT Behavioural Business Lab.

 Ananta is a Lecturer in Economics specialising in Behavioural, Development and Experimental economics.
 His academic research focuses on the impact of social institutions (like gender norms) on individual decision making and behavioural effects of rewards.
 He has successfully published his work in top-tier economics journals such as the Journal of Economic Behaviour and Organization and Economics Letters.
 Ananta also has conducted multiple impact evaluation projects and has provided consultancy services to Plan International, World Bank, International Organization for Migration, Swiss Development Corporation and the Consumer Policy Research Centre.
 Ananta received his PhD from Monash University in 2014.

 School: Department of General Psychology and Methodology, University of Bamberg